 And with tires as large as those found on mining trucks, a wheel-off due to loose lug nuts can pose a tremendous danger.
 Using loose lug nut indicators can tell you at a glance whether you will have any lug nuts that need tightening, as an indicator pointing the wrong direction will be your visual indication.

 You rely on your mining wheels and tires, and we want to make sure they deliver for you load after load.
-At IMI, we have the products you need to protect and prolong your tires.
-To find out more about STS Tire Sealant, Checkpoint loose lug nut indicators, Total Tire and Wheel Conditioner, and the other IMI products that can improve your mining truck wheel life, contact IMI online today.
+We have the products you need to protect and prolong your tires.
+To find out more about STS Tire Sealant, CHECKPOINT loose lug nut indicators, TOTAL Tire and Wheel Conditioner, and the other solutions that can improve your mining truck wheel life, contact us online today.